 The coliseum has had many names throughout its history, the Oakland Coliseum, Oakland-Alameda County Coliseum, Network Associates Coliseum, McAfee Coliseum, Overstock Coliseum and O.co Coliseum, but is now known as RingCentral Coliseum.
 In 2013, due to a decrease in attendance the Raiders placed tarps over all seats in the upper deck on the east side.
 This reduced the seating capacity to 53,250.
 New for the 2015 season was two new 36 feet high by 145 feet wide HD video/scoreboards.
 Costing $10 million they replaced the existing dot-matrix scoreboards.

-For years the Raiders sought to have a new stadium built as they are the only team in the NFL who still shares a stadium with a baseball team.
-Not only this, but the coliseum is the second oldest stadium in the NFL and lacks many modern amenities found in newer stadiums.
+For years the Raiders sought to have a new stadium built as they were the only team in the NFL who shared a stadium with a baseball team.
+Not only this, but the coliseum was one of the oldest stadiums in the NFL and lacked many modern amenities found in newer stadiums.
 The Raiders spent numerous years trying to work with local officials in Oakland to develop a stadium plan to keep the team in the city.
 They also explored other options including relocating to cities such as San Antonio, Los Angeles and Las Vegas.
 In 2016 plans emerged from developers in Las Vegas to build a stadium to attract a NFL franchise.
 In Spring 2016 Raiders owner Mark Davis visited the city and indicated he was interested in moving the team here and in March 2017 the NFL approved the relocation of the Raiders to Las Vegas.
 The 2019 season marked the Raiders last season in Oakland.
 On December 15, 2019 they played their last game in Oakland, a loss to the Jacksonville Jaguars.
-In 2020 they will move into Allegiant Stadium in Las Vegas.
+In 2020 they moved into Allegiant Stadium in Las Vegas.
 The coliseum remains the home of the Oakland A’s (MLB).